Rajpratik71/zfs_wiki/Debian-Jessie-Root-on-ZFS.md

 4.6a  Install GRUB for legacy (MBR) booting

+    # apt install --yes grub-pc
     # apt install --yes -t testing grub-pc

+This intentionally installs GRUB twice: once from `stable` and then from `testing`.
+This ensures that dependencies are satisfied from `stable`, if possible, which avoids some conflicts with other packages.

 4.6b  Install GRUB for UEFI booting